A physics-informed deep learning approach for solving strongly degenerate parabolic problems: Numerical results

 \section{Numerical results}

 $ $In this section we evaluate the accuracy and effectiveness of our predictive method, by testing it with five problems of the type (\ref{eq:mainprob}) whose exact solutions are known.
 For each problem, we will denote the \textit{exact solution} by $u$, and the \textit{predicted} (or \textit{approximate}) \textit{solution} by $\hat{u}$.
 Sometimes, by abuse of language, for a given time $t\geq0$ we will refer to the partial maps $u(\cdot,t)$ and $\hat{u}(\cdot,t)$ as the exact solution and the predicted (or approximate) solution respectively.
 The meaning will be clear from the context every time.
 We will deal with each test problem separately, so that no confusion can arise.
 In the first three problems, $\Omega$ will be a bounded domain of $\mathbb{R}^{2}$, while, in the last two problems, $\Omega$ will denote the open unit sphere of $\mathbb{R}^{3}$ centered at the origin.\\ $ $ In addition, for each of the test problems, we employed the same neural network architecture.
-This consists of $4$ layers, each with $20$ neurons.
+This consists of four layers, each with $20$ neurons.
 We utilized the hyperbolic tangent function as the activation function for both the input layer and the hidden layers, while a linear function served as the activation function for the output layer.
-Finally, to train the neural network, we conducted $80000$ epochs with a learning rate of $3\times10^{-3}$ and employed the ADAM optimizer.
+Lastly, to train the neural network, we conducted $80000$ epochs with a learning rate (lr) of $3\times10^{-3}$ and employed the Adaptive Moment Estimation (ADAM) optimizer.
+The decision to set the lr to the constant value $3\times10^{-3}$ was based on the observation that this specific hyperparameter led to the optimal convergence of our method.
+Experimentation with lr set to $1\times10^{-1}$ highlighted the network's inability to achieve convergence, while using an lr of $1\times10^{-5}$ allowed the method to converge, albeit requiring a significantly higher number of epochs.
+The latter scenario, while ensuring convergence, proved to be less computationally efficient.
 The experiments were performed on a NVIDIA GeForce RTX $3080$ GPU with AMD Ryzen $9$ $5950$X $16$-Core Processor and $128$ GB of RAM.